Tung Oil for Butcher Block Countertops

 Why Use Tung Oil on Butcher Blocks?

-• Durability: Tung oil generates a strong, resilient finish that withstands regular knife impacts and food preparation activities.
+• Durability: The cured oil forms a resilient finish that withstands regular knife work and cleaning without peeling or delaminating the way film finishes eventually do.

-• Water Resistance: Properly applied tung oil repels water, preventing moisture damage and staining.
+• Water Resistance: Properly applied and maintained tung oil repels water and prevents moisture from penetrating and warping the wood fibers.

 Preparation